revou-fsse-1/w7-developer-survey-cli-nikenhpsr/README.md

 2. Email Address

 I configured that the email address is required and it should contain "@" and "." characters.
-If you entered something without those characters then it you can continue to the next question.
+If you entered something without those characters then it you can;t continue to the next question.

 Rules:
   - Input type "input"